angular-community/angular-community/README.md

 ## About the Discord

 Our Discord was formed to bring together the incredible Angular community.
 We want a place where everyone is welcome at the click of a button.
-We see it being the central location to connect Angular Team members, Google Developer Experts (GDE), library authors, meetup groups, and anyone using or is interested in learning the framework.
+We see it being the central location to connect Angular Team members, Google Developer Experts (GDEs), library authors, meetup groups, and anyone using or is interested in learning the framework.

 [Click here][discord-invite-url] to be invited to the Discord.